quephird/camel-stored-procedure/README.md

 In general, you should be able to use any number of parameter modes and types.
 The types that are supported correspond with the ones enumerated in java.sql.Types: http://docs.oracle.com/javase/7/docs/api/java/sql/Types.html
-It should be noted that I have not tested this with the ref cursors, only simple scalar types.
+~~It should be noted that I have not tested this with the ref cursors, only simple scalar types.~~ *see update below*

+### Update ###

+- New constructor arg: sqlTypesClassName
+  - Must be specified: java.sql.Types, oracle.jdbc.OracleTypes
+  - By specifying oracle.jdbc.OracleTypes, a param type of CURSOR can be used
+- New "ResultSet" parameter type recognized
+  - Allows returning result set(s) from databases such as SQL Server
+- New attributes for parameters (in addition to name, mode, and type):
+  - valueFrom (optional) - "body" means the param value comes from the Camel message body; any other text means the value will come from a header by that name
+  - rowMapper (optional) - for CURSOR and ResultSet types, specifies the RowMapper to use; defaults to ColumnMapRowMapper

 ## Useful links